Where you can fly (Points 3 to 9)

-- retail, warehouse, industrial and business parks
+- beaches and parks

 - theme parks

-5. Stay well away from airports, airfields and aircraft
+7. Stay well away from airports, airfields and aircraft

 Never fly in this zone unless you have permission from the airport.
 The zone is in place to avoid any collisions with aircraft at or near the airport.

 Some drone apps also give details of flight restriction zones.